bhdz/glaslang/README.md

         why: cookie jar ~ empty: -> cookie monster  ~ why: "?"
         > cookie_monster.why(cookie_jar.empty()).why("?")

+    In fact, Glas is hardly a computer language at all!
+It's more like training wheels for the machine to understand common English language.

 Motto:

     "Syntax Error?
 Mission Impossible!"

-Check out welcome.glas OR Genesis.glas.
+Check out welcome.glas or Genesis.glas.
 You will understand much more about it.

 I hope you like it.